CraigNock/wksp-module-3-node-6-promises/__lecture/1-promises.md

 ### the Call Stack

-- When calling a function, JS suspends the currently running code and "jump" to the code of the function.
+- When calling a function, JS suspends the currently running code and "jumps" to the code of the function.
 - When a `return` statement is encountered, JS needs to know where to _return_ to.
 - JS keeps track of this in the call stack.